suman1buie/Weather-APP/README.md

 # Weather-APP
-weather app using one API and Django
+weather app using one API called OpenWeatherMap and Django Frame work